Andrew Pyper: Career

-Pyper's fifth novel was titled The Guardians and was published in 2011 by Doubleday Canada, and Orion in the UK.
+Pyper's fifth novel was titled The Guardians and was published in 2011 by Doubleday in Canada and Orion in the UK.
 It was translated and published in both Italy and the Netherlands.
-The Guardian called it: "a compelling and genuinely creepy read", and it was chosen A Best Book of the Year in the Dutch national newspaper NRC Handlesblad.
+The Guardian called it: "a compelling and genuinely creepy read", and it was chosen as a Best Book of the Year by the Dutch national newspaper NRC Handelsblad.

 The Demonologist, Pyper's sixth novel, was published in Canada and the U.S. in March 2013 by Simon and Schuster, and in the U.K. by Orion.
 The novel was also translated and published in Greece, Holland, Bulgaria, China, Poland, Turkey, Taiwan, Spain, Russia, Italy, Brazil, Japan, Slovakia, the Czech Republic and France.
 Now magazine called Pyper "a star because he writes so spectacularly."
-The novel's film rights are held by Oscar-winning director and producer Robert Zemeckis and his company ImageMovers and Universal Pictures.
+The novel's film rights are held by Robert Zemeckis's company ImageMovers and Universal Pictures.
+The Demonologist was one of Publishers Weeklys Top Ten Mysteries & Thrillers of Spring 2013, an American Booksellers Association's Indie Next Pick for March 2013, and an Amazon Best Book of the Month for March 2013.
+It was one of Amazon.ca's and The Globe and Mail's Best Books of 2013.

 Pyper's seventh novel, The Damned, was released by Simon and Schuster in North America in February 2015, and by Orion in the U.K. Translation rights have been sold to publishers in Russia and Italy.
-Kirkus Reviews called the novel: " A treat for fans of intelligent treatments of the supernatural and rock-solid writing."
+Kirkus Reviews called the novel a "treat for fans of intelligent treatments of the supernatural and rock-solid writing."
+It was named by DuJour as one of the Best Suspenseful Thriller Books of the Year.

 While writing his major novels Pyper continued to write short stories.

-Pyper taught creative writing courses at the University of Toronto and Colorado College, Colorado Springs, USA.
+Pyper taught creative writing courses at the University of Toronto and Colorado College.

-The Homecoming, was published in 2019 and The Residence in 2024.
+The Homecoming was published in 2019 and The Residence in 2024.

-Two further titles were published under the pseudonym Mason Collie: William (2024) and Exiles (2025).
+Three further titles were published under the pseudonym Mason Coile: William (2024), Exiles (2025), and Driven (2026).

+Following his death, the Writers' Trust of Canada announced the creation of the Andrew Pyper Award in his memory, which will honour works in speculative fiction genres such as horror, thriller or science fiction.